vyshak-git/VSD-SoC-Design-Workshop/README.md

 We can see the various routes and the vias between the different metal layers.
 ![Screenshot from 2024-05-07 22-57-46](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/a2928b53-d2ab-44e9-be45-6636bfb8288c) <br>

+That was the final step of the PnR flow.
+If we have come across any timing violation after routing then we have to fix it as part of post-route timing analysis.
+Once the timing and drc violations are fixed we are ready with the GDS file which can be then proceed with the tape-out.

 ## Image of the final GDS file
 ![Screenshot from 2024-05-07 23-00-13](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/73f529dc-9fda-4bd1-b173-586af31a08b2)